 Financial assets are initially measured at fair value (except for trade receivables that do not have a significant financing component which are measured at transaction price).
 Transaction costs that are directly attributable to the acquisition of financial assets (other than financial assets at fair value through profit or loss) are added to or deducted from the fair value of the financial assets, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets at fair value through profit or loss are recognised immediately in profit or loss.
+Transaction costs directly attributable to the acquisition of financial in the fair value of the financial assets at fair value through profit or loss.